 Male Pelvic Floor Physical Therapy

-Specialized Pelvic Health Physical Therapy for Men in Bellingham, Washington
+Specialized Pelvic Health Physical Therapy for Men in Bellingham, Washington.

-At Lumina Physical Therapy, we provide specialized male pelvic floor physical therapy to help men reduce pain, improve bladder and bowel function, restore movement, and return to daily activities with greater confidence and comfort.
 Pelvic floor dysfunction in men is more common than many people realize.
 Symptoms such as pelvic pain, urinary urgency, urinary leakage, constipation, pain with sitting, and sexual dysfunction can significantly affect quality of life.
 These symptoms are treatable, and physical therapy can play an important role in recovery.
-Our approach combines orthopedic physical therapy and pelvic health rehabilitation to address the entire movement system rather than focusing on symptoms alone.

 What Is Male Pelvic Floor Physical Therapy?